Aphosis/manabase/README.md

 Examples:

 `fetch` will accept all fetch lands.
-`producer` will accept all lands that can produce your colors.
+`producer` will accept all cards that can produce your colors.

 ### Operators